unkcs/gtav-sourcecode-build-guide/knownissues.md

 **F:** You are %100 missing some files,misdragged something or you have corrupted game files.

 # Known Issues
-* Game crashes if you open "Keybinds" Menu in BankRelease or Debug Builds.
+* Game crashes if you open "Keybinds" Menu in *BankRelease* or *Debug* Builds.
-  * It's because the game tries to load a missing keyboard layout file.
+  * It's because the game tries to load a missing debug keyboard layout file.
     * This can probably be fixed by just editing some lines in the source code.